semisedlak/migratte/README.md

 Specific migration class extends from basic migration class.
 It contains timestamp in file name and class name witch should not be modified.

-Migration file that doesn't contain "down" method is "breakpoint", that means rollback cannot be performed.
+Migration file that doesn't contain `down()` method is "breakpoint", that means rollback cannot be performed.
 BUT!
 There is an option `--force` to perform rollback with this kind of migration.

 This tool creates it's "memory" in same database as migrations target.
 It uses [dibi database layer](https://dibiphp.com/) for connection and queries executions.